azat-co/fullstack-javascript/chapter8/chapter8.md

 })
 ```

-Here is a source code of `web.js`, our Node.js application implemented with CORS headers:
+Here is the source code of `web.js`, our Node.js application implemented with CORS headers:

 ```js
 const http = require('http')